DCebola/Blockchain-Project-CSD2021/README.md

-# Distributed Decentralised Wallet Service (Java blockchain with Smart Contracts and Homomorphic Encription of transactions)
+# Distributed Decentralised Wallet Service (Java blockchain with Smart Contracts and Homomorphic Encryption of transactions)

 A distributed decentralised wallet service done as the class project for the CSD 2021 course.
 BFT SMaRT v1.2 was used to provide byzantine fault tolerance.
 The system provides **proxies**, **replicas** and a REST API.